Tortuga404/OdinProject/Knowledge-Checks.md

 -- Using <, and exclamation point, and --, and closing using -- with >.
 You can also start comments using cntrl + /.

+#
+# Lists

+What HTML element is used to create an unordered list?

+-- "ul" element

+What HTML element is used to create an ordered list?

+-- "ol" element

+What HTML element is used to create list items within both unordered and ordered lists?

+-- "li" element

+#
+#